Learner Support Services

 - Meet with your High School Counselor, Principal, or Home School Counselor to review your transcript and discuss the courses you would like to take at NWACC.

 - Submit placement test scores (ACT, PLAN, PSAT or Compass) in the subject area in which you would like to take a class.

 - Complete the Concurrent Student Registration form (included in Concurrent Packet).
 Obtain all required signatures including GPA Verification from your High School Counselor/Principal.

 To schedule your required appointment contact:

 Office of Admissions and Advising in Bentonville at 479-619-4167479-619-4167

 - Students will not be eligible to participate in institutionally or federally funded financial aid programs.

 - Concurrently enrolled high school students will be expected to earn a grade of “C” or better, in each college course attempted, in order to continue concurrent enrollment.

-- NOTE: On Campus Concurrent students are limited to enrolling in seven credit hours, including college courses taken on the NWACC campus and at your high school.
+- NOTE: On Campus Concurrent students are limited to enrolling in seven credit hours of college courses taken on the NWACC campus.
 The student may request a waiver to take more than seven credit hours.

-- An appeal to the NWACC Vice President for Learning may be submitted by those students who have a grade point average slightly below 3.0 and/or would like to take more than seven (7) college credit hours during a given semester.
+- A waiver request may be submitted to the NWACC Vice President for Learning by those students who have a grade point average slightly below 3.0 and/or would like to take more than seven (7) college credit hours during a given semester.
+A high school transcript will be required to be submitted with the waiver request.
 A high school student may also appeal a grade received in order to continue in the Concurrent Enrollment Program and/or to retake the class.